blackb1rd/auto-truewifi-router-ipk/README.md

 How to install
 --------------
+1. Connect your internet.

-1. Do opkg update first.
+2. Do opkg update first.
 ```shell
 opkg update
 ```

-2. Select you version.
+3. Select you version.

    **kamikaze**
    ```shell